-- 12. Diet, exercise and establishing a regular sleep cycle are all effective treatments for many mental disorders in teenagers. - a. true b. false - 13.
-Anorexia nervosa is very common in teenage girls. - a. true b. false - 14.
-Bipolar Disorder is another name for manic depressive illness. - a. true b. false - 15.
-The panick attacks that occur as part of Panic Disorder usually come "out of the blue". - a. true b. false - 16.
-Obsessions are thoughts that are unwanted and known to be incorrect. - a. true b. false - 17.
-Serotonin is a liver chemical that helps control appetite. - a. true b. false - 18.
-Mental disorders may affect between 15-20 percent of Canadians. - a. true b. false - 19.
-Youth who have Social Anxiety Disorder do not get well with treatment. - a. true b. false - 20.
-Depression affects about 2 percent of people in North America. - a. true b. false - 21.
-A psychiatrist is a medical doctor who specializes in treating people who have a mental illness. - a. true b. false - 22.
-Attention Deficit Hyperactivity Disorder (ADHD) is equally common in boys and girls. - a. true b. false b. false a. true 24.
-Panic Disorder is a type of Anxiety Disorder. a. true b. false 25.
-Medications called "anti-psychotics" are helpful in treating some of the symptoms of Schizophrenia. b. false a. true A delusion is defined as seeing something that is not real.
-26. b. false a. true 27.
-Lack of pleasure, hopelessness and fatigue can all be symptoms of a clinical depression. b. false a. true 28.
-Nobody with Schizophrenia ever recovers to the point where they can live a positive life. a. true b. false 29.
-People with mania may experience strange feelings of grandiosity. a. true b. false 30.
-Mental disorders are psychological problems that are often caused by poor nutrition. b. false a. true
+12. .
+Diet, exercise and establishing a regular sleep cycle are all effective treatments for many n disorders in teenagers. a. true b. false 13.
+Anorexia nervosa is very common in teenage girls. a. true b. false 14.
+Bipolar Disorder is a nother name for manic depressive illness. a. true b. false 15.
+5. The panic attacks that occur as part of Panic Disorder usually come "out of the blue". a. true b. false 16.
+Obsessions are thou ights that are unwanted and known to be incorrect. a. true b. false 17.
+Serotonin is a liver c hemical that helps control appetite. a. true b. false 18.
+Mental disorders ma y affect between 15-20 percent of Canadians. a. true b. false 19.
+Youth who have Social Anxiety Disorder do not get well with treatment. a. true b. false 20.
+Depression affects a bout 2 percent of people in North America. a. true b. false 21.
+A psychiatrist is a me edical doctor who specializes in treating people who have a mental illness. a. true b. false 22.
+Attention Deficit Hyperactivity Disorder (ADHD) is equally common in boys and girls. a. true b. false